EssentialsX/Essentials/README.markdown

 Please only submit pull requests for the 2.x branch.

-Bugs and issues can be submitted at https://essentials3.atlassian.net/
+Bugs and issues can be submitted/found at https://essentials3.atlassian.net/

 Other advice